MVX-star/GeoFS-After-Dark/README.md

 If the script doesn’t work:

->Make sure the Tampermonkey "Allow Userscript" is enabled in the manage extension
+>Make sure the Tampermonkey "Allow Userscript" is enabled in the extension manager
 >Check that the script is turned on in the dashboard
 >Ensure you are on the correct website